openvinotoolkit/model_server/demos/single_face_analysis_pipeline/python/README.md

 ### Next step

-For more advanced use case with extracting and analysing mutliple faces on the same image see [multi_faces_analysis_pipeline](../../multi_faces_analysis_pipeline/python/README.md) demo.
+For more advanced use case with extracting and analysing multiple faces on the same image see [multi_faces_analysis_pipeline](../../multi_faces_analysis_pipeline/python/README.md) demo.